ev3dev/ev3dev.github.io/docs/tutorials/controlling-wedo2-motor.md

 To use pyhton with the WeDO 2.0 we need a BLE library.
-Unfortunately BLE support in python is still quite imature but there is at least one library that works in ev3dev - [link](https://bitbucket.org/OscarAcena/pygattlib) gattlib
+Unfortunately BLE support in python is still quite imature but there is at least one library that works in ev3dev - [gattlib](https://bitbucket.org/OscarAcena/pygattlib)

     sudo apt-get install pkg-config libboost-python-dev libboost-thread-dev \
      libbluetooth-dev libglib2.0-dev python-dev

     sudo pip install gattlib

-This library is also used as an extension for a more known library, [link](https://pypi.python.org/pypi/PyBluez) pybluez so if you want a library for both bluetooth "Classic" and BLE this would be better:
+This library is also used as an extension for a more known library, [pybluez](https://pypi.python.org/pypi/PyBluez) so if you want a library for both bluetooth "Classic" and BLE this would be better:

     pip install pybluez